 Businesses and individuals must rely heavily on professional advice to move projects forward.
 From building an extension on your family home to a multi-million pound M&A transaction, our clients invest in and trust the advice they receive from Architects, Solicitors, Financial Advisors, Accountants, Engineers, and Surveyors to name but a few.
 If negligent advice is given, the financial consequences can be catastrophic.
-Our highly experienced Professional Negligence Solicitors can provide the advice and representation you need to bring a claim and receive appropriate compensation for the damage you have suffered.
+Our highly experienced Professional Negligence Solicitors in Coventry and Warwickshire can provide the advice and representation you need to bring a claim and receive appropriate compensation for the damage you have suffered.

 Below are some common questions we get asked about professional negligence claims.

 Why is it important to establish if a professional negligence claim is based in contract or tort?

 As a general rule, professionals are assumed to have taken responsibility for the advice they give to their clients and therefore have a duty in contract and tort.
 In some cases, the contractual obligations are greater than the duties owed under tort.
 The most important reason to clarify whether professional negligence constitutes a breach of contract or negligence, however, is to do with limitation periods.
 In most contract and tort claims, a Claimant has six years to bring a claim in Court.
 The distinction lies in when the limitation period begins.
 In contract law, time starts to run as soon as the contract is breached.
 In tort, however, no cause of action accrues until all elements of duty, breach and damage are present; therefore, although a claim for breach of contract may be time-barred under the Limitation Act 1981 an action in tort remains possible.

 Anyone bringing a claim in negligence must prove, on the balance of probabilities, the following: